itaior/tfname-cf/README.md

 installed with module.

 ## Limitations
-There some edge cases that might be missed, like MX record with more than 2 values.
+There are some edge cases that might be missed, like MX record with more than 2 values.
-In order to over come those cases we create a summry file that will compare the records created and the actual records in the aws route53 zone.
+In order to over come those cases we created a summry file that will compare the records that were templated as terraform cloudflare resources and the actual records in the aws route53 zone.

 For example:
 ```